 The Older Voices radio team faced different challenges: audience engagement, content persistence and process sustainability, which were identified together as part of a co-creation process.
 To address these challenges, we supported the group’s audience engagement by using Facebook Live, adding a phone-in option to the Older Voices show and developing a non-intrusive and tailored digital production tool to edit and upload broadcasts, the “Radio Grabber”.

-Using the software, the Older Voices team upload their running order and recorded radio show to the Radio Grabber.
-In the audio editor, each section is tagged reflecting the topic of the running schedule, thus making it easier to find certain segments.
-The edited segments are then uploaded to the Elders Council’s YouTube to be listened to.
+Using the software, the Older Voices team uploaded their running order and recorded radio show to the Radio Grabber.
+In the audio editor, each section was tagged reflecting the topic of the running schedule, thus making it easier to find certain segments.
+The edited segments were then uploaded to the Elders Council’s YouTube to be listened to.

 Having used the Radio Grabber for nearly a year now, we found that Older Voices valued the use of digital technology as a means to support their audience engagement and facilitate the archiving of their material.

 Visit the Older Voices Facebook page to find out more